Afterword

 Future Application

-While Afterword is a consumer-facing prototype, the underlying API routing architecture solves a massive enterprise problem for cultural institutions and media conglomerates.
+While Afterword is a consumer-facing prototype, the underlying API routing architecture solves a much bigger problem for cultural institutions and media conglomerates.
 By proving that multimodal LLMs can successfully act as translation layers between physical artifacts and digital recommendations, this architecture can be scaled for:

 • Museums & Galleries: Allowing visitors to scan a piece of physical art and instantly receive a personalized audio tour based on their specific demographic or demonstrated affinities.